-Action # Title Description Total Funds Contributing Overall school performance in science will increase by meeting standards or exceeding standard each year Overall school performance in Science will increase by 2% in Year 1 and 2% in Year 2 and 3 % in year 3 for a total of 7% overall increase in Students scoring Proficient and Advance.
-1 Science supplement materials including project based learning will be utilized. i.
+Action # Title Description Total Funds Contributing Action 3 Overall school performance in science will increase by meeting standards or exceeding standard each year Overall school performance in Science will increase by 2% in Year 1 and 2% in Year 2 and 3 % in year 3 for a total of 7% overall increase in Students scoring Proficient and Advance.
+1 Science supplement materials including project-based learning will be utilized. i.
 NGSS ii.
 Professional development for claims, evidence and reasoning support iii.
-The board of directors have adopted Discovery aligned materials and will continue to research additional supplemental materials to support implementation.
+The board of directors has adopted Discovery aligned materials and will continue to research additional supplemental materials to support implementation.
 2. Offered competitive salary maintain high quality teachers. a.
 Offer competitive salaries in order to attract and b.
-Consistently administer formative/summative assessments utilizing data to ascertain explicit, instructional planning necessary to increase in student achievement. i.
+Consistently administer formative/summative assessments utilizing data to ascertain explicit, instructional planning necessary to increase student achievement. i.
 EL, Homeless, Foster, Low-income students ii.
-SPED and 504 modification and accommodation 3.
-Common-Core Standards and Supplement a.
-ELA supplemental materials: Common Core Reading and Writing workbooks Science supplement materials: NGSS Professional development for claims, evidence and reasoning support \$99,892 LCFF: \$99,892
+SPED and 504 modification and accommodation \$103,582 LCFF- State Aid/EPA \$103,582